Hallelujah78/wordle-clone/DEVNOTES.md

     - if device is in landscape mode and the width is 400px or more then show 'please rotate' at 399px height
     - if device is in landscape mode and the width is less than 400px
       - show 'please rotate' when height is less than width

+### Explosion?

+- explosion? when the game is over cause the tiles in the guesses to fly away in random directions and rotate on X and Y randomly
+- we'll do this in a separate small project just to mess with framer-motion

+### Next Commit

+### Todo

 - add a mute button to disable sound/music for entire page